-You must pass with an 77% average or better to remain able to attend clinical.
-Students are given the opportunity to retake one test to bring up their average if necessary.
+You must pass with a 77% on each nursing unit exam, and final exam or better to remain able to attend clinical and remain in the program.
+Students are given the opportunity to retake one test per semester to bring up their average if necessary.
 Clinical is Pass or Fail.

-Method of evaluation is based on the combined scores from homework assignments, quizzes, projects, skills performance, class participation, midcourse exams, independent study projects, and final examinations.
+Method of evaluation is based on the combined scores from homework assignments, online quizzes, projects, skills performance, class participation, unit exams, independent study projects, and final examinations.
 All scores earned are converted to a percentage of the total score possible within each course.